Visionary Gift

 In 2005 Mary Alice Warren donated 15 acres to the Town of Lewisville for a park in honor of her late husband, Jack Warren.
 Yesterday, Mary Alice and members of her family joined Lewisville town leaders and citizens to break ground for Jack Warren Park.

 The park is located along Lewisville-Clemmons Road, about a mile from downtown Lewisville.
-The first phase of the park includes a half-mile walking trail, a large multi-purpose field , two bocce ball courts, restroom facilities, two age-appropriate playgrounds and a large pavilion.
+The park currently includes a half-mile walking trail, a large multi-purpose field, two bocce ball courts, horseshoe pits, two age-appropriate playgrounds, restroom facilities and a large pavilion.

 Thanks to Mary Alice’s visionary spirit, where there might have been a sprawling housing development, there will instead remain a place of natural beauty that will be enjoyed by the community for years to come.
 Jack Warren Park — what a wonderful gift.